NorthernMan54/homebridge-alexa/README.md

 * Contact Sensors
 * Door/Garage Door - Supported as a on/off device
 * Thermostat - Partial support only ( Set target Temperature in celsius )
+* Heater/Cooler - Partial support only ( On/Off and Rotation speed )

 ### Supported as Other